 The Honors College is an integral part of the UMBC community, offering talented students a challenging and interdisciplinary academic program within the broader university.

 Interdisciplinary Studies serves UMBC students whose interests and professional goals reach beyond the boundaries of a traditional major.
-Our writing-intensive core curriculum and in-depth advising help students design and implement unique, interdisciplinary degree plans that each culminate in an innovative capstone research project.
+In-depth advising combines with a core curriculum to help students design and implement unique, interdisciplinary degrees.

 The LRC is UMBC's comprehensive undergraduate academic support program.
 Our mission is to provide services that act as a catalyst for UMBC undergraduates to reach their academic goals and become independent, lifelong learners.

 The Meyerhoff Scholars Program is at the forefront of efforts to increase diversity among future leaders in science, technology, engineering, mathematics, and other related fields.
 The UMBC Meyerhoff family is strong with alumni across the nation.

 OUE provides first-year programs to serve students in all colleges at UMBC with first-year experiences, support for undergraduate research, programming for transfer students, and academic policy administration for students in all colleges at UMBC

 The Sherman STEM Teacher Scholars Program supports students who want to be highly qualified science and math teachers.
 Sherman scholars are prepared to meet the needs of students from all backgrounds and to work in challenging schools in urban and other settings.